saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 # Compound ACK

-In order to take an efficient use of the downlink channel, a SCHC Compound ACK may MUST  be sent when SCHC bidirectional services (e.g. ACK-on-Error fragmentation mode) are used.
+In order to take an efficient use of the downlink channel, a SCHC Compound ACK (MAY or MUST)  be sent when SCHC bidirectional services (e.g. ACK-on-Error fragmentation mode) are used.
 The SCHC Compound ACK is intended to reduce the number of downlink  transmissions (e.g. SCHC ACKs) by accumulating bitmaps of several windows in a single SCHC message (i.e., the SCHC Compound ACK).
 The SCHC Compound ACK extends the SCHC ACK message format so that it can contain several bitmaps, each bitmap being identified by its corresponding window number.

 The SCHC Compound ACK:
 * provides feedback only for windows with fragment losses,
  * has a variable size that depends on the number of windows with fragment losses being reported in the single Compound SCHC ACK,
-    * includes the window number (i.e. W) of each bitmap,
+ * includes the window number (i.e., W) of each bitmap,
  * has a format coincident with that of a SCHC ACK (RFC 8724) when only one window with losses is reported,
  * might not cover all windows with fragment losses of a SCHC Packet,
  * is distinguishable from the SCHC Receiver-Abort.

-The SCHC Compound ACK groups the window number (W) with its corresponding bitmapuses W and bitmap groups.
+The SCHC Compound ACK groups the window number (W) with its corresponding bitmap.
-The W window number and its bitmaps groups MUST be ordered from the lowest-numbered to the highest-numbered window.
+ The window number and its bitmap MUST be ordered from the lowest-numbered to the highest-numbered window.

 # SCHC-over-Sigfox F/R Message Formats